-- Remove pet food and water dishes, cover fish tanks, and disconnect their aerators.
+- Remove pet food and water dishes, cover any fish tanks, and disconnect their aerators.

-- Vacuum! -- vacuuming removes many of the eggs, larvae and pupae developing within the home.
-Vacuuming also stimulates pre-adult fleas to emerge sooner from their insecticide-resistant cocoons, thus hastening their contact with insecticide residues in the carpet.
-By raising the nap of the carpet, vacuuming improves the insecticide's penetration down to the base of the carpet fibers where the developing fleas live.
-Vacuum thoroughly, especially in areas where pets rest or sleep.
+- VACUUM.
+Vacuuming removes many of the eggs, larvae and pupae developing within the home.
+Vacuuming also stimulates fleas to emerge sooner from their insecticide-resistant cocoons, thus hastening their exposure to treatments.
+By raising the carpet nap, vacuuming improves the insecticide's penetration down to the base of the carpet fibers where developing fleas live.
+Vacuum thoroughly, especially areas where pets rest or sleep.
 Don't forget to vacuum along edges of rooms and beneath furniture, cushions, beds, and throw rugs.
 After vacuuming, seal the vacuum bag in a garbage bag and discard it in an outdoor trash container.

 Treatment of Yard

-Most flea problems in Kentucky can be eliminated by treating the pet and the interior of the home.
-In cases where pets spend most of their time outdoors, it may also be necessary to treat the yard.
-One way to determine if the yard is infested is to walk around the property wearing white athletic socks, pulled to the knee.
-If fleas are present, they will be seen against the white background of the socks.
+Most flea problems can be eliminated by treating the pet and if needed the interior of the home.
+If pets spend most of their time outdoors, it may also be useful to treat the yard.
+One way to assess if the yard (or other areas) is flea-infested is to walk the property wearing white athletic socks, pulled high on the leg.
+If adult fleas are present, they will be seen against the white background of the socks.

 Fig. 9: White socks can help reveal if adult fleas are present in an area.